Our Whānau, Our Future

 Chief Executive, 1986-2009

-Dame June temuranga jackson (Ngāti Porou), former CEO, and her husband the late Bob Jackson incorporated MUMA in 1986 along with other Māori community leaders such as Brian Joyce.
+Dame June temuranga jackson (Ngāti Maniapoto), former CEO, and her husband the late Bob Jackson incorporated MUMA in 1986 along with other Māori community leaders such as Brian Joyce.

 In her role as MUMA CEO, June became renowned for her fierce advocacy for urban Māori and her readiness to take on Ministers of the Crown, Ministry CEO's and anyone else that stood in the way of the economic improvement of the community she represented.
 Dame June led the urban Māori authorities' challenge of the Māori Fisheries Settlement allocation model, attending in person to the Privy Council hearings in London.